The words “credit card” gives the connotation that you have this card as if it was a “credit”, or something that you have deserved or accomplished.

 The Federal Reserve regularly publishes their findings for revolving consumer credit in the United States.
 The meaning of revolving is debt that is not paid in full every month, typically credit cards.

 According to them, the amount of revolving debt in the United States for 2004 was 796 billion dollars.
-Your can find this report and their update at out outside resourcespage.

 Three of five American families can’t pay off their credit cards each month, and the average balance is $12,000, which is one-fourth of the median household income.